ployt0/server_monitor/README.md

 ![python-app workflow](https://github.com/ployt0/server_monitor/actions/workflows/python-app.yml/badge.svg)

 This repo helps to monitor a remote server by first checking its ping.
 It then attempts to SSH in and run further tests.
-The results are recorded in the "results" subdirectory for each month and node type.
+The results are recorded in the "results" subdirectory for each month.

 Nodes attempt HTTP(S) requests and record the return code and latency.
 This may be an assumption too far.

-HTTP endpoint checks can be disabled by inheriting and overriding. [`ChecksInterface`](checks_interface.py) is the common interface and [server_mon.py](server_mon.py) implements this as `CheckResult`, along with other, role-specific, functionality.
+HTTP endpoint checks can be disabled by inheriting and overriding. [`CheckResult`](check_result.py) is the common interface.

-The starting point for this project was [server_pinger.py](server_pinger.py).
+Before server_monitor there was [server_pinger.py](server_pinger.py).
 It simply pings and records latency on the control node.

 ## Initiation